ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 a long set of tasks.

 In such environments we recommend securing around Ansible's execution but still allowing it to use an 'automation user' that does not require such measures.
-This is something that Tower/AWX excels at by allowing administrators to set up RBAC access to inventory, along with managing credentials and job execution.
+With AWX or the :ref:`Red Hat Ansible Automation Platform <ansible_platform>`, administrators can set up RBAC access to inventory, along with managing credentials and job execution.

 .. _complex_configuration_validation: